Will a Hyperbaric Chamber Help with Lyme Disease?

 What the Research Shows

-- HBOT does not treat co-infections such as Babesia or Bartonella
+HBOT also does not directly treat co-infections such as Babesia or Bartonella.

-- No large trials show sustained benefit in Lyme disease
+No large clinical trials have demonstrated sustained long-term benefit in Lyme disease patients.

 Why Hyperbaric Therapy Falls Short